Physics Wallah announces National Scholarship cum Admission Test 2022 for classes 8-12 on Dec 4 | www.lokmattimes.com

 Alakh Pandey, CEO & Founder, PhysicsWallah, said, “We have garnered an overwhelming response for NSAT, with over 86,000 registrations received without extensive marketing.
 We envision revolutionizing India’s education space by encouraging students to take proactive steps for their learning journey and to build a solid academic foundation.
 The second round of the exam is being held for students who could not appear initially, and we are expecting similar, smashing results this time as well.”

-Top rankers of NSAT 2022 are slated to receive a 100 per cent fee waiver at Vidyapeeths and Pathshalas, along with laptops/tablets to help them further embrace online learning.
+Top rankers of NSAT 2022 are slated to receive a 100% fee waiver at Vidyapeeths and Pathshalas, along with laptops/tablets to help them further embrace online learning.

 PW will arrange a personal faculty session through a felicitation ceremony where students will receive medals and reward cards.
 A PW office tour, participation in the platform’s SAARTHI (career guidance, doubt-solving, study planning) program, and distance learning module are also on the cards for top rankers of the NSAT.